KrauseFx/krausefx.com/_posts/2025-02-22-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 In Austria, we mainly have willhaben.at, immowelt.at, immobilienscout24.at, all of which have no publicly available API.

 The first step was to setup email alerts on each platform, with our search criteria.
-Each day, we'd be getting an email with all the new listings
+Each day, we got emails with all the new listings

 <img src="/assets/posts/immo/EmailNewsletter.png" alt="Email Newsletter of willhaben.at" width="400px" />

 <br />

-## The Problems
+## The problems

 Using the above approach we quickly got overwhelmed with keeping track of the listings, and finding the relevant information.
 Below are the main problems we encountered: